Digital-Humanities-Courses/OCRed-Document/README.md

 Used OCR models and corrected errors manually.

 ### Step 3: Data Export
-Extracted text in ALTO XML format and structured it.
+Extracted text in ALTO XML format.

 ## Contributors
 Project done as part of **Digital Humanities coursework** at the **University of Geneva**.